nickseewald/website/content/authors/moin/_index.md

 ---
 # Display name
-title: Melissa Martin
+title: Emily E. Moin

 # Username (this should match the folder name)
 authors:
-- martin
+- moin

 # Is this the primary user of the site?
 superuser: false

 highlight_name: false
+underline_name: true

 # Role/position
-role: Biostatistics PhD Student
+role: Masters of Science in Clinical Epidemiology Student

 # Organizations/Affiliations
 organizations: